How much rent can I afford?

 What percentage of my income should go to rent?

 The first one is the 30% rule.
 That’s where you spend no more than 30% of your income on rent.
-So, if you're earning $1,000 a week, you’d want to spend around $300 on rent.
+So, if you’re earning $1,000 a week, you’d want to spend $300 or less on rent.
 Pretty simple, right?

 The other one is the 50/30/20 trick.
-Again, if you’re earning $1K a week $500 would go to essentials like rent, food and bills. $300 would be for fun stuff like dinner with mates, a gym membership or a new outfit.
+If you’re earning $1,000 a week for example, $500 would go to essentials like rent, food and bills. $300 would be for fun stuff like dinner with mates, a gym membership or a new outfit.
 Then the last $200 would be for your savings.
 To help you stick to the 50/30/20 rule, you can open up to 10 Save accounts with ubank and divide your income more easily.

 Ways to avoid rental stress